streamlink/streamlink-twitch-gui-wiki/Recommendations.md

    When enabling low latency streaming, Streamlink's [HLS live edge value](https://streamlink.github.io/cli.html#cmdoption-hls-live-edge) will be reduced to at most 2.
 Reducing it further to 1 is not recommended.

    In addition to ticking the checkbox, **player specific configurations should be applied** and the player's own cache/buffer reduced to a minimum, so that true low latency streaming can be achieved.
-More about this down below.

    Low latency streaming obviously won't work if the passthrough player input method has been selected.